szermatt/visual-replace/docs/source/usage.rst

 visual-replace-toggle-case-fold : <prefix> c, command
     toggles the case fold mode on and off.

+visual-replace-toggle-backwards : <prefix> d, command
+    toggles backward replacement on and off.

 visual-replace-toggle-lax-ws : <prefix> s, command
     toggles the lax whitespace mode on and off.